Coconut Fried Rice with Smoked Texas Brisket

 I’ve made fried rice at least a hundred times, especially during my single days when the struggle was real and cheap Chinese takeout was almost an everyday thang leaving me with leftover rice to make use of on the regular.
 However, I have to give my friends at Mum Foods most of the credit for this brisket version.
 During my weekly visit with them at our local farmer’s market, we discussed ideas for my next recipe after I had made Breakfast Migas featuring their delicious smoked corn beef brisket.
 On this day they mentioned the idea of a brisket fried rice.
 I had made fried rice with shrimp, chicken, and even crawfish, but oddly enough never brisket.

-This base fried coconut rice recipe can accomodate any vegetable or protein.
-Additionally it’s easy to bring the recipe together in less than half an hour.
+This base fried coconut rice recipe can accommodate any vegetable or protein.
+Additionally, it’s easy to bring the recipe together in less than half an hour.
 If you’re working with leftovers, then it’s even faster.
-Fried rice along with nachos, stews and chili are my go to recipes anytime I need to get rid of a bunch of stuff in my fridge!
+Fried rice along with nachos, stews, and chili are my go-to recipes anytime I need to get rid of a bunch of stuff in my fridge!
 Note regular fried rice is a winner in this recipe as well.
 Follow the same steps, but just exclude the coconut milk.

 To get that crispy, clean tasting fried rice you get from your favorite Chinese spot, remember there are rules to this shit!

-Key Tips for Cooking Brisket Fried Coconut Rice -Flavor
+Key Tips for Cooking Coconut Fried Rice -Flavor

 - A small amount of soy sauce along will suffice.